-Consolidation of flaking/scaling stone materials by grouting and filleting
+Consolidation of stonework by impregnation, grouting and filleting;

 Some of our projects include:

 Ripon Cathedral: Conservation of 13th century gargoyles and 12th century portal, including cleaning, pinning, grouting, consolidation and mortar repairs;

 Bishopthorpe Palace, York: Paint, mortar and stone analysis, consolidation and repair of stonework, paint removal and shelter-coating of carved stonework to porch;

 London, Hampton Court Palace: Specialist building repair to include brickwork conservation and replacement, stone conservation, grouting and consultancy.

 RSC, Stratford-upon-Avon: Surface cleaning of internal and external finishes, utilising various cleaning techniques;

 Royal Society of Arts, 8 John Adam Street: conservation of mosaic to staircase;

 Grove Street, Retford: Cleaning, sourcing and replacing missing smalti tesserae, re-setting loose tesserae, grouting, running new moulded surround to an exterior wall mounted mosaic;